What is consumer privacy (customer privacy)?

 Consumer privacy issues

-- verification of transactions by email or telephone;
+- Verification of transactions by email or telephone.

-- encryptionand decryption of electronically transmitted data;
+- Encryption and decryption of electronically transmitted data.

-- biometric identification technology.
+- Biometric identification technology.

 Laws that protect consumer privacy

 The law also had a significant effect on nations outside of Europe -- including the U.S. -- because multinational corporations that serve EU citizens were forced to rewrite their privacy policies to remain in compliance with the new regulation.
-Companies who didn't comply could incur huge financial penalties.
-The most notable example is Google, which was fined $57 million under the GDPR in 2019 for failing to adhere to transparency and consent rules in the set-up process for Android phones.
+Companies that didn't comply could incur huge financial penalties.
+The most notable example is Google, which was fined $57 million under the GDPR in 2019 for failing to adhere to transparency and consent rules in the setup process for Android phones.

-GDPR is touted by many as the first legislation of its kind and has influenced other nations -- and states within the U.S. -- to adopt similar regulations.
+The GDPR is touted by many as the first legislation of its kind and has influenced other nations and states within the U.S. to adopt similar regulations.
 The reason the GDPR is possible for the EU is largely because many European nations have central data privacy authorities to enforce it.

-- The Financial Modernization Act of 1999 - which governs how companies that provide financial products and services collect and distribute client information, as well as prevents companies from accessing sensitive information under false pretenses.
+- The Financial Modernization Act of 1999 governs how companies that provide financial products and services collect and distribute client information, as well as preventing companies from accessing sensitive information under false pretenses.
 When defining client confidentiality, this act makes distinctions between a customer and a consumer.
 A customer must always be notified of privacy practices, whereas a consumer must only be notified under certain conditions.